pragmagrid/pragmagrid.github.io/_posts/pragma33/2017-08-14-pragma33-booth.md

 Dear PRAGMA friends,

 The workshop is co-located with the [eResearch Australasia conference, 2017](https://conference.eresearch.edu.au/).
-PRAGMA will have a booth at the eResearch during October 18-20.
+PRAGMA will have a booth at the conference during October 18-20, 2017.

 PRAGMA attendees who are submitting poster, demo or talk can also present their work at the booth.